medX-Superhacks/medX-UI/README.md

   - **Description**: Alchemy powers several key functionalities within medX, ensuring a seamless and secure user experience across the platform.
   - **Key Features**:
     - **Smart Account Creation**: Automatically creates Smart Accounts on-chain when users sign in with their email, streamlining the onboarding process.
-      - **Code Reference**: See `authService.js` in the `/backend/services/` directory for the implementation of Smart Account creation using Alchemy.
+      - **Code Reference**: See [Smart Account creation](https://github.com/medX-Superhacks/medX-UI/blob/2b9afab3a6f0a4780fab07ffba5e5e896b11c7d2/src/app/page.tsx#L88) for the implementation of Smart Account creation using Alchemy.
     - **Sponsored Transactions**: Covers gas fees for all actors in medX—patients, doctors, and healthcare providers—ensuring smooth on-chain attestations and payments without financial friction.
-      - **Code Reference**: Check out `transactionManager.js` in the `/backend/utils/` directory to see how Alchemy’s sponsored transactions are handled for different actors.
+      - **Code Reference**: Check out [Sponser transactions](https://github.com/medX-Superhacks/medX-UI/blob/2b9afab3a6f0a4780fab07ffba5e5e896b11c7d2/src/app/components/ui/doctor/doctorModal.tsx#L135) to see how Alchemy’s sponsored transactions are handled for different actors.

 - **Ethereum Account Service (EAS)**
   - **Description**: EAS is integral to medX for ensuring the secure and private management of medical records on-chain.